sontek/sontek_net/sontek-frontend/posts/2023/aws_from_scratch_apply_before_merge.md

    **Note**: This repository will be generated with the terraform code.

-After manually creating the git repository `infra-boostrap` in your Github account We will need 3 providers to bootstrap the account `aws`, `github`, and `tfe`.
+After manually creating the git repository `infra-bootstrap` in your Github account We will need 3 providers to bootstrap the account `aws`, `github`, and `tfe`.

 ### Variables
-Create a `1-variables.tf` where we can define the variables we'll need for creating these resources.
+Create a `1-variables.tf` where we can define the variables we will need for creating these resources.

 ```hcl